TTO-Explore/open-notes/README.md

 1. Create test build from frontend folder by running `npx nx build`

 1. `npm i rimraf ncp --save-dev` to provide functionality used in the next steps.
-1. `npm i cross-env --save-dev`
-1. Modify package.json to use the following script on build: `cross-env PUBLIC_URL=/Unstuck npx nx build && ncp ./dist/frontend ../docs`
+1. Modify package.json to use the following script on build: `npx nx build && ncp ./dist/frontend ../docs`
 1. Add a `prebuild` command that runs `rimraf ../docs`
 1. Add `base: "/Unstuck/",` underneath plugins line in vite.config.js (based on GitHub pages URL.)